adrianzevenster/machine-learning_data-pipeline/README.md

 # Step 1: Creating Shared Network and Running Flaskapp Docker Multi Container
 Create a shared network using the the following command ```docker create network shared-network```.

--- It might be required to add ```docker network connect shared-network flaskapp-flaskapp-db-1```.
+-> NOTE: It might be required to add ```docker network connect shared-network flaskapp-flaskapp-db-1```.

-From the /flaskapp directory run the command ```docker compose up --build```.
+ - From the _/flaskapp directory run the command_ ```docker compose up --build```.

-This will run the docker-compose and Dockerfile which created an instance ```flaskapp-flaskappp-db```, the _DataBase.py_ populates the mysql instance on the inital run.
+This will run the docker-compose and Dockerfile which creates an instance ```flaskapp-flaskappp-db```, the _DataBase.py_ populates the mysql instance on the inital run.

 The _RawData_ database now has the table _DP_CDR_Data_.

+Another docker instance ```flaskapp-flaskappp-app-1``` is created.
+This instances host the streaming API, which generates simulated CDR records to populate the database.
+The records are randomly generated based on a sample from the _DP_CDR_Data_ database.

 ## 1.2.
 Running Streaming Script
-Once the database has been populated an streaming ingestion simulator is hosted on _flask_, this rest API is responsible for acting as customer relational records once it is triggered.
+Once the database has been populated an streaming ingestion simulator is spun up, hosted on _flask_, this rest API is responsible for acting as customer relational records once it is triggered.
 The REST API has 3 paramters:
  - _num_baches_: Number of iterations.
  - _batch_size_: Records per iteration.
  - interval: Wait time between batches.

 ```
 curl -X POST http://127.0.0.1:5000/start_stream \
 -H "Content-Type: application/json" \